-- Block statements:

-- Group statements together.

-- Are designated by begin and end keywords.

-- Execute the statements in the order listed within the block.

-- Vivado synthesis supports sequential blocks only.

-- Vivado synthesis does not support parallel blocks.

-- All procedural statements occur in blocks that are defined inside modules.

-- The two kinds of procedural blocks are:

-- initial block

-- always block

-- Verilog uses begin and end keywords within each block to enclose the statements.
+- Block statements group statements together.
+They are designated by begin and end keywords.
+Block statements execute the statements in the order listed within the block. - Vivado synthesis supports sequential blocks only. - Vivado synthesis does not support parallel blocks. - All procedural statements occur in blocks that are defined inside modules. - The two kinds of procedural blocks are initial block and always block - Verilog uses begin and end keywords within each block to enclose the statements.

-Because initial blocks are ignored during synthesis, only always blocks are described.

-• always blocks usually take the following format.
+Because initial blocks are ignored during synthesis, only always blocks are described. - always blocks usually take the following format.
 Each statement is a procedural assignment line terminated by a semicolon.

-'''

 always

 begin

 statement

 .... end

-'''